evkx/evkx.github.io/content/models/xiaomi/su7/su7_pro/_index.md

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.
 ### Availability & Pricing

+This model had a world premiere on 28.12.2023, and deliveries started in March 2024.
 This model is only available in China.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Xiaomi SU7 </strong>
 </a>